How To Increase Playback Speed in Videos

 One limitation of MySpeed is the program doesn’t work on all online video files.
 For example, it won’t work on my early tutorials that used captions.
 The problem is that Enounce needs to have a sound stream for its algorithm to work.
 The program also requires Adobe Flash, which some people block for security reasons.

-Speeding up videos requires you to drag the slider bar control to the right.
+Speeding up videos requires dragging the slider bar control to the right.
 If the program detects a flash video, you’ll start seeing and hearing the video at a new speed.
 Your setting remains in place for subsequent videos.

 Regardless of what type of video you’re watching, there are ways you can adjust the playback.
 The key is to find which speed works for you.
-When I’m learning material, I like to view using a moderate speed increase.
+For example, I like to view material using a moderate speed increase when learning material.
 Then, on subsequent passes, when I’m reviewing material, I’ll increase the rate even more.
 The bottom line is that you can control the speed if you wish.